Who is this article for?

-To back up files stored in iCloud, we recommend that you follow Apple's instructions to save copies of your files from iCloud.
+To back up files stored in iCloud, first follow Apple's instructions to save copies of your files from iCloud.
 Then, add the copies to your Code42 app backup file selection.
 You must repeat this process if you change the files in iCloud, because changes made to the iCloud files are not applied to these copies.

 OneDrive uses smart files, which are placeholders designed to save space on your computer's hard drive by storing files in Microsoft's cloud.
 The Code42 app can back up these placeholders only if you use OneDrive's "offline" mode.
 Read Back up Microsoft OneDrive files using CrashPlan for Small Business for more information about your options when using OneDrive and the Code42 app together.